-The “Dog Days of summer” are coming to an end and if your spirits seem a bit dampened by the winding down of the season, perhaps try looking down—at your dog.
+The “Dog Days of summer” are coming to an end and if your spirits seem a bit dampened by the winding down of the season (not to mention, the stress of COVID-19), perhaps try looking down—at your dog.
 There’s nothing like the sweet face and boundless energy of a puppy.
 Pets, in general, are part of a healthy lifestyle.
 They help us to think outside of ourselves, practice our nurturing side and open us to receiving the unconditional love and attention we all desire.
-There are several benefits to having man’s best friend at your side—keeping you fit and healthy inside and out.
+There are several benefits to having man’s (and woman’s) best friend at your side—keeping you fit and healthy inside and out.
 Here are my favorites:

 Pups help you think outside yourself.

 Are you a puppy parent?
 The benefits of focusing on someone besides yourself can be a true mood-lifter.
 Think of how volunteering gets us out of our own head and into helping others.
 When we take time to nurture another, our needs to feel needed, included, productive and worthy automatically get met.
 Pets also help us practice our nurturing side—that natural instinct to take care of another.
 It may feel a lot like parenting, which is so rewarding in many ways.

 We all desire love and attention that other busy humans cannot always consistently deliver.
 Dogs are flawless in this sense—they do not disappoint.
 We can tell our dogs anything without judgement.
 I remember my kids practicing reading to our golden retriever Charlie.
 He was by far the best listener in the house.
 And, science supports the positive relationship between pups and humans.
 Studies have shown that when a dog owner looked into a pet’s eyes, levels of oxytocin—the so-called “love hormone”—increased in both owner and pet.